 Caymus Napa Valley 2008 Cabernet, and

-Caymus Special Selection 2008 Cabernet Sauvignon
+Caymus Special Selection 2008 Cabernet Sauvignon.

 This was a nice casual, intimate, and informal tasting.